collapsed-stacks/startups/questions/5935/how-do-i-name-my-business.md

 - posted by: [zazaalaza](https://stackexchange.com/users/4672194/zazaalaza) on 2015-08-04
 - score: 1

-<p>If you want a word like apple or google, that doesn't have anything to do with what you're doing I suggest you look into lists of different types of things.
-For example list of fruits or list of mathematical expressions (in google's case), and pick a word you like. </p>
+If you want a word like apple or google, that doesn't have anything to do with what you're doing I suggest you look into lists of different types of things.
+For example list of fruits or list of mathematical expressions (in google's case), and pick a word you like.

-<p>If you have no idea what lists there are check out <a href="https://en.wikipedia.org/wiki/List_of_lists_of_lists" rel="nofollow">https://en.wikipedia.org/wiki/List_of_lists_of_lists</a></p>
+If you have no idea what lists there are check out https://en.wikipedia.org/wiki/List_of_lists_of_lists

-<p>Whatever you settle with just remember that there is no correlation between the name of the company and its success.
-So if you're worried that you might pick a bad name just make sure that the one you pick is a name that you are comfortable with using.</p>
+Whatever you settle with just remember that there is no correlation between the name of the company and its success.
+So if you're worried that you might pick a bad name just make sure that the one you pick is a name that you are comfortable with using.

 ## Answer 12330